It’s a morning shift, the ward is a long, large L-shape with six bays (four beds in each) seven single rooms and two soundproofed bereavement rooms.

 The midwives manage her pain, help pump the affected breast, hand baby over to feed from the other, communicate ongoing symptoms to obstetricians, blood cultures are taken.

 The second has unstable pre-eclampsia, a dangerously high BP and headache, an acute concern.
-Obstetricians consulted, more anti- hypertensive drugs given, she’ll need close monitoring
+Obstetricians consulted, more anti- hypertensive drugs given, she’ll need close monitoring.

-She’s also wailing loudly, baby is not latching. she didn’t plan ANY of this, is desperate to get home.
-Much time spent giving emotional support, facilitating skin-to-skin, helping her syringe feed baby till husband arrives.
+Much time is spent giving emotional support, facilitating skin-to-skin, helping her syringe feed baby till her husband arrives.

 Confident hands – on husband helps her feed, changes nappies, keeps bub snuggled to his chest in between (thank god)